andreacoppari/ELSR-torch/datasets/datasets.md

+## ELSR dataset
 ELSR is trained on the REDS dataset, composed of sets of 300 videos each with a different degradation.
 This model is trained on a drastically reduced version of the dataset, containing only 30 videos with lower resolution (the original dataset was too big for me to train).
+The dataset (h5 files) is available at the following link: []()